THE VISITOR’S GUIDETO THE ANHEUSER-BUSCH COASTAL RESEARCH CENTER

 Directions: From Charlottesville, VA take route 64 to Norfolk and exit onto Route 13 to the Chesapeake Bay Bridge Tunnel.
 Upon exit from CBBT, proceed 13 miles until you reach the first stoplight.
 Turn right onto S. Bayside Rd.
 (Business 13) towards the town of Cheriton.
 Continue on about 0.8 miles and take a right onto Sunnyside Rd. (there will be a church on each corner of the street.)
 Continue on about 2.4 miles heading for the town of Oyster until you reach Crumb Hill Road – turn left.
 Continue for 0.3 miles and turn right on Cliff Road, bearing right at the ‘Y’ in the road.
 For a link to instructions from Charlottesville to the lab from Mapquest (less the final turn into Cliff Road): Click Here.

-At present we have four staff members in residence on the Eastern Shore who can be contacted by calling the ABCRC Field Station (757-331-1246 or 434-214-0542) during regular work hours. or cell phone and e-mail information below:
+At present we have four staff members in residence on the Eastern Shore who can be contacted by calling the ABCRC Field Station (757-331-1246) during regular work hours or use the cell phone and e-mail information below:

 |Staff||cell phone number|

 |David Lee, Laboratory Research Specialistfirstname.lastname@example.org|

 The following info will give you the basics on how ‘the place works.’